View Medieval North Atlantic Objects:

 Brian J Cipperly, ’06, Video Editing Consultant; Maura Culkin, ’07, Research Consultant on Viking Iceland; Sarah Doherty, ’01, Assistant Professor of English at Prince George's Community College, Research Consultant on Viking Britain; Katherine A. Elkind, '11, Research Consultant on Viking Orkney; Martin Foys, Associate Professor of English at Hood College, Consultant on the Brussels Cross; Oliver Gibbon, Technological Consultant and Imaging Expert on the Brussels Cross; Charles Hannon, Associate Professor and Chair of Information Technology Leadership at Washington and Jefferson College, Technological Consultant on Viking Britain; Michael Howells, ’05, Research Consultant on the Brussels Cross; Kathryn Lowe, Senior Lecturer in English Language and Director of the University of Glasgow Centre for Medieval & Renaissance Studies, Consultant on Viking Britain; Andrew Chase McMullen, '11, Technological Consultant and Imaging Expert on Viking Orkney; Daniel O'Donnell, Associate Professor and Chair of English at the University of Lethbridge and Director of the Digital Medievalist Project, Consultant on the Brussels Cross; Meghan Peck, '08, IF Pedagogical Consultant, Peer Learning Associate, and Illustrator; Joseph Zoller, ’01, Technological Consultant and Imaging Expert on Viking Britain.

-Acknowledgement also is due to the students of the Battle for Mythic Britain courses in the Fall of 1999 and the Fall of 2008, and to those of the Viking Studies seminars in the Fall of 1998, the Fall of 2001, and the Fall of 2007; where substantial text was authored by a particular student in such a course, appropriate credit will appear in proximity to that text.
+Acknowledgement also is due to the students of the Battle for Mythic Britain courses in the Fall of 1999 and the Fall of 2008; to those of my Beowulf classes in the Fall of 2011 and the Spring of 2012; to those in my Torture & Text in Anglo-Saxon England seminar in Fall 2005; to those of my Vikings in Britain course in the Spring of 2012; and to those of the Viking Studies seminars in the Fall of 1998, the Fall of 2001, the Fall of 2007, the Fall of 2008, the Fall of 2010, and the Spring of 2013; where substantial text was authored by a particular student in such a course, appropriate credit will appear in proximity to that text.

 Substantial support has been provided thus far by Gettysburg College through the Office of the Provost, the Faculty Development Committee, the Department of English, and the Department of Instructional Technology.
 Early iterations of some virtual content were funded through A.W.
 Mellon funds administered through Gettysburg College and the Central Pennsylvania Consortium.